 ‘It is important to keep garden furniture clean to ensure it stays looking in pristine condition for years to come.
 Different types of furniture, and their materials, require different types of care so it is important to know the best practice for yours,’ says Paul Hicks, product and marketing manager at STIHL GB.

-How to clean and restore wooden garden furniture
+How to clean wooden garden furniture

 Now it’s time to protect your wood.
 This should be done every season.
 Teak oil will shield your hardwood furniture from the elements and keep it looking new.
 Using a rag, apply the oil, rubbing it in gently and following the grain.
 You can add more than one coat of oil, but make sure the first one dries completely before you apply the next.

 The other thing wooden furniture can experience is mould.
 Brush up on how to clean mould from wood if this is the case for yours.

 ‘Metal is, of course, more hard-wearing than sort furnishings but it does require upkeep to stop rust, otherwise, it can become hard to maintain the quality of the product over time and can fall into disrepair,’ says Paul McFadyen, chief executive and metals specialist at Metals4U.

 To keep your metal garden furniture looking fresh, start by removing any dirt or debris with a soft-bristled brush or dry cloth.

 ‘We would suggest spraying your metal with a heavy-duty cleaner that is safe on metals, paints and most plastics.
 Such as a solvent designed to cut through dirt, grime and any tough grease that will build upon your furniture when it is sat outdoors over long periods.’

 A cleaner such as the multi-surface concentrate, £4.00, Method, can be used alone to tackle grime, or added to water to make spray bottles and buckets.
 Plus, it comes in various refreshing fragrances such as mango and citrus, cherry and bergamot and lotus flower and sage.